dsrim/powerdensity3d/README.md

 ## Reconstruction of isotropic and anisotropic conductivities from power densities in three dimensions

 This repository contains MATLAB code illustrating the reconstruction algorithms that recovers the isotropic and anisotropic conductivity from power density measurements, on a cube-shaped domain.
+This code was developed and tested in MATLAB version R2016b.

 ``run/`` directory contains two runfiles
 * ``runIso`` implements the isotropic reconstruction